 Top 3 Prefectures That Have the Most Pear Farms in Japan

 2. Ibaraki Prefecture

 3. Tottori Prefecture

-Top 3 Prefectures where have the most plating ‘GRAPE’ in Japan
+Top 3 Prefectures That Have the Most Grape Farms in Japan

 1. Yamanashi Prefecture

 3. Yamagata Prefecture

 Top 3 Prefectures That Have the Most Apple Farms in Japan

 Do not forget to check the seasonal fruit each month before you make a reservation to visit fruit picking farm in Japan.